bbcf/bbcflib/doc/tutorial_rnacounter.rst

     Since in a transcript of length L there are only L-F+1 different positions where one can cut a fragment of length F, one should correct for this bias before RPKM calculation (then usually called FPKM).
 Typical fragment lengths are around 350;
-    default value is 0 (no correction).
+    default value is 1 (no correction).

 * `--nh`::

     A flag "NH" can be added to BAM files to indicate the number of times the read could be mapped to different locations in the genome.
-Adding this option will take this number into account by adding 1/NH instead of 1 to the read count.
+Adding this option will take this number into account by adding 1/NH instead of 1 to an exon read count.

 * `--noheader`::